ppipada/flexigpt-app/design.md

 FlexiGPT is an AI application platform designed to empower organizations in seamlessly developing and deploying AI-driven solutions across their engineering teams.
 FlexiGPT ensures that your AI initiatives are both scalable and sustainable.

-Key objectives of FlexiGPT:
+Key objectives of FlexiGPT

-- Robust and flexible chat interface:
+- Robust and flexible chat interface
   - Enable dynamic interactions through tools, prompt templates, and knowledge servers, enhancing user engagement and productivity.
   - Support text and code generation APIs from multiple AI providers such as OpenAI, Anthropic, and Google.
-- Comprehensive control mechanisms:
+- Comprehensive control mechanisms
   - Implement user and cost management controls while maintaining high levels of observability to ensure efficient resource utilization.
-- Facilitated development of use-case focused applications:
+- Facilitated development of use-case focused applications
   - Provide a base UI and backend platform for developing use-case focused, LLM powered, applications while maintaining a seamless user experience.
+- Cross-Platform Compatibility
-- Cross-Platform Compatibility: Ensure seamless operation across Linux, Mac, and Windows systems.
+  - Ensure seamless operation across Linux, Mac, and Windows systems.

 This document outlines the requirements of FlexiGPT, along with a milestone-based task breakdown.

 ## Requirements

-- Chat with LLMs in real-time.
+- Chat with LLMs in real-time

   - Support for rich text formatting, including code blocks, mermaid diagrams and mathematical formulas.
   - Edit/Resend previously sent messages.
   - Enable/Disable attaching previous messages to an API call.
   - Tune chat settings such as models/temperature/message control inline.

-- Conversation history management.
+- Conversation history management

   - Persistent local storage of chats.
   - Ability to view and search past conversations.

-- Tools Integration:
+- Tools Integration

   - Ability to create and manage custom tools to augment chat functionality.
   - Specify input and output parameters using structured schemas.